 You can control who can see the messages and photos posted on your Facebook page by adjusting your privacy settings.
-On a laptop computer, choose the upside-down arrow on the top right of any Facebook page and select Settings from the drop-down menu to see the options on the left-hand side.
+On a laptop computer, choose the upside-down arrow on the top right of any Facebook page (▼) and select Settings from the drop-down menu to see the options on the left-hand side of the page.

-Look out for the blue numbers in this ebooklet.
+Look out for the green numbers in this ebooklet.

 They will help you find the settings that manage your Facebook privacy.